Louisiana Tigers

-Louisiana Tigers was the common nickname for certain infantry troops from the State of Louisiana in the Confederate army during the American Civil War.
-Originally applied to a specific company, the nickname expanded to a battalion, then to a brigade, and eventually to all Louisiana troops within the Army of Northern Virginia.
-Although the exact composition of the Louisiana Tigers changed as the war progressed, they developed a reputation as fearless, hard-fighting shock troops.
+"Louisiana Tigers" was the nickname of several infantry units of the Confederate States Army from Louisiana during the American Civil War.
+Originally applied to a specific company, the nickname expanded to a battalion, then to a brigade, and eventually to all Louisianan troops in the Army of Northern Virginia.
+Although the exact composition of the Louisiana Tigers changed as the war progressed, they developed a reputation as brave but undisciplined shock troops.

 The original Louisiana Tigers

 The origin of the term came from the "Tiger Rifles," a volunteer company raised in the New Orleans area as part of Major Chatham Roberdeau Wheat's 1st Special Battalion, Louisiana Volunteer Infantry (2nd Louisiana Battalion).
 A large number of the men were foreign-born, particularly Irish Americans, many from the city's wharves and docks.
 Many men had previous military experience in local militia units or as filibusters.
 They (and the regiments that later became known as the Tigers) were organized and trained at Camp Moore.